Karnes County Detention, TX

 Did You Know?

-Need information about someone held at Karnes County Detention?
-Call (830) 254-2000.
-You can reach the facility daily from 8 a.m. to 8 p.m. for detainee information.
+If you need information about someone at Karnes County Detention in Texas, call the facility at (830) 254-2000.
+Staff take detainee inquiries daily from 8 a.m. to 8 p.m.

 This guide is based on feedback from 103 families and official facility documentation.
 Learn how we verify